 Released on June 9, 1978, Some Girls found the band reinvigorating their sound by drawing on popular trends of the day without losing its own identity in the process.
-While the record incorporated elements familiar to longtime Stones fans, and offered a nod to the past with a cover of the Temptations' 1971 hit "Just My Imagination (Running Away With Me),” it infused the group's staid sonic aesthetic with disco rhythms and a dash of jagged punk aggression.
+The record incorporated elements familiar to longtime Stones fans, and offered a nod to the past with a cover of the Temptations' 1971 hit "Just My Imagination (Running Away With Me)," but it also infused the group's staid sonic aesthetic with disco rhythms and a dash of jagged punk aggression.

 Where a lot of acts in their position might have been threatened by punk's spiteful ascension, Jagger found himself drawn in.
 "Of course, there was the punk thing that had started in 1976.
 Punk and disco were going on at the same time, so it was quite an interesting period," he mused.
 "New York and London too.
 Paris – there was punk there.
 Lots of dance music.
 Paris and New York had all this Latin dance music, which was really quite wonderful.
 Much more interesting than the stuff that came afterward."

-“Purists of any kind really piss me off,” Richards added.
-“Of course there are some who are gonna think this or that.
+Richards added: "Purists of any kind really piss me off.
+Of course, there are some who are gonna think this or that.
 But that's their privilege, it's cool with me.
 Not everyone's gonna get it the first time."

-"Going straight into the Stones' world at the time was a completely different experience for me, in that I had never worked so intensely before on a project,” he later explained.
+"Going straight into the Rolling Stones' world at the time was a completely different experience for me, in that I had never worked so intensely before on a project," Wood later explained.
 "The Faces, for instance, we would go in and everyone would be jangling their car keys immediately in the studio.
-There was dedication to actually cut the track, but once that was over, it was like 'Well, let's go then.'"
+There was a dedication to actually cut the track, but once that was over, it was like 'Well, let's go then.'"

 As it happened, Wood's interplay with Richards became one of the record's highlights, but things could have turned out very differently.
 As the band geared up for Some Girls, Richards found himself at the center of a legal drama stemming from his 1977 arrest for heroin possession.
 Although he ultimately received a suspended sentence, accepting a deal that required him to play a pair of benefit shows, the threat of imprisonment weighed heavily during the sessions, even inspiring the album's "Before They Make Me Run."

-The remainder of the following decade was notable mainly for personal conflicts between Jagger and Richards – as well as a handful of forgettable records that included 1986's Dirty Work — Some Girls proved that when they put their minds to it, the Stones were still capable of earning the title of the World's Greatest Rock 'n' Roll Band.
+The remainder of the following decade was notable mainly for personal conflicts between Jagger and Richards – as well as a handful of forgettable records that included 1986's Dirty Work.
+But Some Girls proved that when they put their minds to it, the Rolling Stones were still capable of earning the title of the World's Greatest Rock 'n' Roll Band.